DanielGallo/GivEnergy-Smart-Home-Display/ReadMe.md

 14. The install script will download and install dependencies, and configure the web server to launch on startup.
+15. Copy the Home Assistant access token created in step 10 above and add it in `app.json` within the app folder.
+16. Set the domain (and port number) of your Home Assistant server in `app.json`.
-15. You can then launch Chromium and try running the app by visiting `http://localhost:3000`
+17. You can then launch Chromium and try running the app by visiting `http://localhost:3000`
-16. If you want Chromium to launch the app automatically when the Pi boots up, run this command in Terminal:
+18. If you want Chromium to launch the app automatically when the Pi boots up, run this command in Terminal:

     `sudo nano /etc/xdg/lxsession/LXDE-pi/autostart`

-17. Add these lines to the above file - this will force Chromium to launch in kiosk mode at startup and load the smart home display app.
+19. Add these lines to the above file - this will force Chromium to launch in kiosk mode at startup and load the smart home display app.
 The mouse cursor is also configured to hide after 5 seconds of inactivity, so you just see the web app.